splunk/public-o11y-docs/gdi/get-data-in/get-data-in.rst

 - :ref:`Log Observer Connect <logs-intro-logconnect>`
 - :ref:`Splunk Synthetic Monitoring <intro-synthetics>` - Splunk Synthetic Monitoring does not have a data import component

-This guide provides four chapters that guide you through the process of setting up each component of Splunk Observability Cloud.
+This guide provides 4 chapters that guide you through the process of setting up each component of Splunk Observability Cloud.

 .. raw:: html

     <h2>How to use this guide</h2>

-You can set up each of Splunk's solutions, or you can choose individual components to set up.
+You can set up each solution, or you can opt individual components to set up.

 If you're setting up all components, follow each part of each chapter in order.
 Otherwise, select the chapter or part you'd like to follow.